SyncfusionExamples/Extract-text-from-PDF-Flutter/README.md

 # Extract text from PDF using Flutter

-This repository contains examples to extract text from PDF documents in Flutter apps using Syncfusion PDF Flutter library.
+This repository contains examples to extract text from PDF documents in Flutter apps using Syncfusion&reg; PDF Flutter library.

 ## Steps to extract text from the PDF document: